So Much History

 James McCune Smith

 Many African Americans have faced hardships, especially in the medical field.
 They were not allowed to attend certain schools due to the color of their skin, but still managed to make a way.
 That was the case for the first African American to earn a medical degree.
-Dr. James McCune Smith was born into slavery in New York on April 18, 1813.
+In addition to being a first-rate physician, James McCune Smith was a leading abolitionist and preeminent essayist, drawing on his training in medicine and statistics to debunk common misconceptions about race, intelligence, medicine, and myriad social constructs.
+Smith was born into slavery in New York on April 18, 1813.
 His mother was a former slave who purchased her own freedom, while his father is believed to have been either a White merchant or freed slave.
-He labored as a bonded blacksmith 6 days a week, studying Greek and Latin on nights and weekends to prepare for college.
+In personal letters, McCune Smith states he came from “doubtful parentage” and acknowledges having “kindred in a southern state, some of them slaveholders, others slaves,” suggesting his father owned slaves.

-While in Scotland, Smith joined the Glasgow Emancipation Society, an organization that helped to fund his education.
-After graduating at the top of his class in 1837 and completing a medical internship in Paris, France, he returned to New York City better educated than most White doctors.
+Within a few years of his return to the U.S., McCune Smith married Malvina Barnet, who was a recent graduate of Rutgers Female Institute.
 By virtue of his education and literary abilities, he quickly became an exceptional figure in New York’s African American community.
+He is the first certified African American surgeon in the United States.
 He made history as the first ever pharmacy run by an African American when he opened a pharmacy and medical office that served both Black and White patients, located on 93 West Broadway.
+These services included “Bleeding, Tooth-drawing, Cupping, and Leeching.”
+His reputation as an outstanding physician spread quickly, earning him the respect of leading White physicians and scientists of the metropolitan community.
 Smith joined the four-year-old American Abolition Society before the end of the year and quickly emerged as a powerful anti-slavery and anti-racism organizer, orator, and writer.

 In the following spring, at the annual meeting of the Society, Smith was one of five featured speakers and the only Black speaker.
 The ultimate goal was abolition, but Smith and other African American leaders were at least equally concerned with discrimination in the North, a matter of little concern to William Lloyd Garrison and other White abolition leaders.
 Nevertheless, Smith supported the abolition cause with, among other things, a regular column in Frederick Douglass' Paper.
 In 1839, he followed Samuel Cornish as editor of The Colored American, which was the first venue for free Black people to express opinions for a broad readership.
+In 1840, Smith wrote the earliest known case report by a Black physician, entitled "Case of Ptyalism with fatal termination".
+Because of his race, he was not allowed to present the case before the New York Medical and Surgical Society, so Dr. John Watson, who consulted with him on the case, did so instead.

 Shopping Basket